Hunsdiecker reaction: Reaction mechanism

 In terms of reaction mechanism, the Hunsdiecker reaction is believed to involve organic radical intermediates.
 The silver salt 1 reacts with bromine to form the acyl hypohalite intermediate 2.
 Formation of the diradical pair 3 allows for radical decarboxylation to form the diradical pair 4, which recombines to form the organic halide 5.
 The trend in the yield of the resulting halide is primary > secondary > tertiary.

 Variations

+The reaction cannot be performed in protic solvents, as these induce decomposition of the intermediate acetyl hypohalite.

+Other counterions than silver typically have slow reaction rates.
+The relativistic metals mercury, thallium, and lead are preferred: inert counterions, such as the alkali metals, have only rarely led to reported success.
+The Kochi reaction is a variation on the Hunsdiecker reaction developed by Jay Kochi that uses lead(IV) acetate and lithium chloride (lithium bromide can also be used) to effect the halogenation and decarboxylation.

+In the presence of multiple bonds, the intermediate acetyl hypohalite prefers to add to the bond, producing an α-haloester.
+Steric considerations suppress this tendency in α,β-unsaturated carboxylic acids, which instead polymerize (see below).